id-NaN/rimworld-profile-manager/README.md

 # rimworld-profile-manager

-this tool/template bundle allows you to easily manage unlimited rimworld versions on windows
+this tool/template bundle allows you to easily use unlimited rimworld versions on windows

 run the initialize.bat file first to create the necessary folders